jesseazizi/jesseazizi.github.io/README.md

 Visit my portfolio [here](https://jesseazizi.github.io).

 ## About
-This is the Git repository for my portfolio website.
+This is the GitHub repository for my portfolio website.

 ## Project Structure
 ```